JonasDeBoeck/crypto-info-cloner/assignment/cloner_worker_application_requirements.md

 The __chunk consumer__ will need to fetch the message from the `todo-chunk` topic, start the fetching process for the information in this message en send the result to the kafka on the `finished-chunk`.
 The __rate limiter__ will control the amount of fetch request that will be send to the public API by selecting the workers that get permission to start their fetch proces.
 The __dynamic supervisor__ maintain and create workers in the worker pool.
+The __queue__ is a queue of tasks.
-The __manager__ is the module that keeps track of the available workers, working workers and the fetch tasks that need to be done.
+The __manager__ is the module that keeps track of the available workers, working workers and give the tasks that need to be done to an available worker.
 The __worker__ is the module that will fetch the data from the public API.

 ## Data flow

+The __chunk consumer__ will start with consuming the message from the `todo-chunk` topic.
+It will decode the message and give the task to the __manager__, who will put this task on the __queue__.
+The __manager__ will periodically pull an task from the __queue__ and give it to an available worker.
+When a worker receives a task it will register with the rate limiter that he is waiting for permission to start his task.
+When he gets this permission he checks whether the window size is not to big and fetches the data from the public API.
+When the window size is to big, the worker will create an `AssignmentMessages.ClonedChunk` struct with `:WINDOW_TOO_BIG`.
+If the data fetch is succesful, the worker will put the data in a `AssignmentMessages.ClonedChunk` struct and send it back to the __manager__.
+If the fetch is not succesful, you need to log an error.

 ## Libraries and usage for this application